NovaShakacho/Calculator/README.md

         -  If it is an operator(OP), compare the priority of OP and top of stack.
           	-  If the OP's priority is higher, the OP pushes the stack.
             -  Otherwise, the operator in the stack is continuously popped into the postfix expression until the priority of op is higher than the top operator on the stack.
+	    - Handling of parentheses:
+           - Set the left parenthesis to the lowest precedence, but add it directly to the postfix expression.
+           - If a closing parenthesis is encountered, pop the operator from the operator stack into the postfix expression until an opening parenthesis is encountered.
     4. If the stack is not empty, then pop the elements into the postfix expression in turn.
 - ##### Calculation of postfix expressions:
     1. Create a temporary stack for computation.
     2. Iterate over the postfix expression queue: